X39/X39.Roslyn.OpenTelemetry/README.md

 }
 ```

-### `ActivitySourceReference` on class or method layer
+### `ActivitySourceReference` on assembly, class or method level

-If an `ActivitySourceReference` is provided, the source generator will insert the snippet inside the string
+When an `ActivitySourceReference` attribute is specified,
+the source generator uses the provided code snippet from the string to obtain the`ActivitySource`.
-to get the `ActivitySource`.
-The closer the attribute is to the method, the higher the priority of it will be
-(aka: method > class).
+The priority is determined by the proximity to the method (method > class > assembly).

-Do note that there is no validation done as this is user-land (aka: your) code.
+Please note that no validation is performed as this code is considered user-defined.
-You may do whatever you need to do to get that `ActivitySource`, as long as it fits into a single expression.
+You can include whatever logic is required to retrieve the `ActivitySource`,
+as long as it fits within a single expression.

 #### Example